 Judith Garrison is a travel journalist and photographer as well as the editor of Georgia Connector magazine.
-She has contributed to publications including Deep South Magazine, Simply Buckhead, BBC Travel, WHERE, AAA, GoNomad, Peach State Publications, Interval World, US Airways Magazine, and contributes monthly to Blue Ridge Country magazine online.
+She has contributed to publications including Deep South Magazine, Simply Buckhead, BBC Travel, WHERE, AAA, GoNomad, Peach State Publications, Interval World, AARP.org, US Airways Magazine, and contributes monthly to Blue Ridge Country magazine online.
 She and her husband Len own Seeing Southern L.L.C.
 They are also members of the Society of American Travel Writers.
 Together, they travel the world in search of narratives which capture the culture and spirit of incredible places filled with unforgettable people.

 IFWTWA Members Only

 Contact information is for IFWTWA members only, please log in to view private contact information.

 Published Articles (22)